spaque57/ReactSurchargedComp/README.md

 ### TrippleChoiceToggle
 This component display toggle button with 2 choices, but user can unselect all choices (for a null value).
 Give the possibility of a true, or false, or nothing (null).
-PrimaryColor will use default blue color for the input. if false, buttons will be green (for true) and red (for false).
+PrimaryColor will use default blue color for the input.
+If false, buttons will be green (for true) and red (for false).

         <TrippleChoiceToggle
           isReadOnly={false}